lindenb/jvarkit/docs/FastqSplit.md

       use async I/O
       Default: false
     -n, -N, --count
-      number of splits
+      number of reads per file. will be generated.
+Or use option 's'.
-      Default: 10
+      Default: -1
     -h, --help
       print help and exit
     --helpFormat